 - Exposure to certain chemicals or toxins

 Complications of liver disease vary, depending on the cause of your liver problems.
 Untreated liver disease may progress to liver failure, a life-threatening condition.

 To prevent liver disease:

 - Drink alcohol in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
-Heavy or high-risk drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65, and more than four drinks on any day or more than 14 drinks a week for men age 65 and younger.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.
+Heavy or high-risk drinking is defined as more than eight drinks a week for women and more than 15 drinks a week for men.

 - Avoid risky behavior.
 Get help if you use illicit intravenous drugs, and don't share needles used to inject drugs.
 Use a condom during sex.
 If you choose to have tattoos or body piercings, be picky about cleanliness and safety when selecting a shop.